-- 1. Drain the cooling system. - 1.1 When the engine is cool, remove the radiator cap.
+- 1. Drain the cooling system, as follows. - 1.1 When the engine is cool, remove the radiator cap.

-Turn the cap slowly to the left until it reaches a "stop."
+Turn the cap slowly counterclockwise until it reaches a "stop."
 Do not press down while turning the cap.
-Wait until any remaining pressure (indicated by a hissing sound) is relieved, then press down on the cap and continue turning it to the left.
+Wait until any remaining pressure (indicated by a hissing sound) is relieved, then press down on the cap and continue turning it counterclockwise.